ALL Metrics

 Conclusions

-Ease is advantageous because the steps are simple.
-MOODMIND has sufficient accuracy, but it can be improved by adding words related to depression in the lexicon adjustment.
+MOODMIND demonstrated accuracy results in pilot study but required advanced research with more sample and diverse settings.
+Ease is advantageous because the steps are simple, but it can be improved by adding words related to depression in the lexicon adjustment for increasing diagnostic performance.

 Keywords